DreamAudio: Customized Text-to-Audio Generation with Diffusion Models

 \subsection{Customized Datasets}

-Based on the four general datasets mentioned in the previous section, we developed three different pipelines to generate customized datasets for training and evaluation.
-An overview of each dataset is presented in Table~\ref{tab:dataset} and the pipelines for generating such datasets are illustrated in Figure~\ref{fig:dataset}.
+With the four general audio datasets mentioned above, we design three task-specific data generation pipelines to construct customized datasets for training and evaluation.
+Unlike standard audio augmentation techniques, these pipelines are specifically designed for the CTTA task to simulate event-level customization.
+An overview of each customized dataset is presented in Table~\ref{tab:dataset}, and the corresponding data generation pipelines are illustrated in Figure~\ref{fig:dataset}.